AHamamd150/CoLLM/README.md

 - Normalize all histograms to unity

 [OUTPUT_STRUCTURE]
+- Save the histograms in png format
-- Print cutflow with event counts after each selection
+- Print cutflow with event counts
 ```

 ---